srcurran/srcurran.github.io/case-studies/resourcefurniture.md

 feature5-content:
 feature5-image:

 my-role: <p>I was brought in to with the ask to attempt to bring the largest impact in a short time frame.
-As the sole UX designer, I ran the project in a fast-paced, yet collaboartive, manner.
+As the sole UX designer, I ran the project in a fast-paced, yet collabortive, manner.
 I worked closely with the development team as well as various stakeholders to ensure all designs were realistic on a tight budget and timeline. </p>

 related1-title: LegalShield App Design
 related1-link: legalshield